Healthcare Claims for Faculty & Staff

 - Click Messages > New Message at the top navigation

 - Attach the digital invoice to the message.
 No particular subject or text is necessary but it may be advisable to put the word “Claim,” with the provider and the date, in the subject so the messages will sort in the sent box.
 You do NOT need to include any ID information or medical claim forms when submitting claims this way.
 You also do not need to consider encrypting anything since the communication is already encrypted.

 Send the invoice and related information to email@example.com.
 Note that email is NOT encrypted and therefore NOT a secure method of communication.

 Fill out the medical claim form and submit it, along with the invoice and proof of payment, if any, to the address shown on your insurance id card.
 NOTE: retired employees should use the retiree medical claim form that uses a different address.

 Dental costs must be paid in full to the provider at the time of service.
 It is not possible to have your dentist submit expenses electronically to Trustmark.
-Claims may be submitted using either of the two methods outlined above.
+Claims may be submitted using either via the website or by US mail, as outlined above.
 Additionally, one may send dental claims via fax at 1.877.411.4909 or via email to firstname.lastname@example.org, although using email is not encrypted.
 All submissions must include a detailed invoice with procedure codes.
 Claims not submitted via the web portal should use the dental claim form.

 Mail Service Prescriptions